weisbartb/rcache/readme.md

 ### Slices, Arrays, Maps are supported, but only operate on elements

 Only the element for the given collections is cacheable for the collection.
-Keys for maps (regardless of types) are not cachable and will not show up.
+Keys for maps (regardless of types) are not cachable and not accessible in the metadata.